Your child’s Cardiology Consultant has decided that your child should have an echocardiogram

 An echocardiogram gives your Doctor information about the structure and function of your heart.

 What does it involve?

-Stickers will be attached to your chest and connected to the machine.
-These will be used to monitor your heart rate during the test.
+Sometimes stickers will be attached to your chest and connected to the machine.
+These will be used to monitor your child heart rate during the test.

-An ultrasound probe covered by a small amount of gel is placed gently on the centre of your chest and will be moved to different positions – beneath the left breast, beneath the rib cage and to the base of your neck.
-This provides images of your heart from a number of different angles which are then recorded.
+An ultrasound probe covered by a small amount of gel is placed gently on the centre of your child’s chest and will be moved to different positions.

 During the echocardiogram you will hear sounds coming from the machine, which represent blood flow through the heart.

-Are there any special precautions that I need to take before the echocardiogram?
+Are there any special precautions that my child needs to take before the echocardiogram?

 At the end of your echocardiogram

-Once the echocardiogram is complete you can get dressed and leave.
+Once the echocardiogram is complete your child can get dressed and leave.
 There are no limitations to what you can do after the scan.